 The year 2011 was one of the best and most difficult years of my life.
-I was truly in love for the very first time, and had finally managed to move to the big city.
+I was truly in love for the very first time and had finally managed to move to the big city.
 I also survived the death of my partner, Blair.
 I’ve already written extensively on this in other posts, so I won’t be telling that story here.
-The story I am going to tell begins 3 years afterwards and lead up to the present day.
+The story I am going to tell begins 3 years afterward and leads up to the present day.

 In the summer of 2014, I decided to channel my grieving process into making mixes for Blair.
 It had been 3 years since he died.
 I needed a place to put all of the songs that made me think of him; to tell the story of my relationship with a celestial body and continue a tradition that started while he was still alive.
 Music has been an essential part of processing everything that happened to me, and it felt like the right way to honor his memory.
 This year marks the fifth mix, and I decided to share them with those willing to listen.
 You can play each mix by simply clicking on the title.

 In the summer of 2014, I felt the need to do something more than light a candle and retreat from the world on the anniversary of your death, so I made you a mix.
 I liked how it came out, and so the next year I did the same thing.
 And then again the year after that.
 Last year I decided to start making them for your birthday instead.
 Over time it had become less about grieving the loss, and more about appreciating the love.
 It became a form of catharsis that I actually enjoyed.
 Creating mixes was always one of your favorite things to do for people you cared about, and it has now become one of mine.